deprecated-packages/symplify/packages/phpstan-rules/docs/rules_overview.md

 ## NoScalarAndArrayConstructorParameterRule

 Do not use scalar or array as constructor parameter.
-Use ParameterProvider service instead
+Use "Symplify\PackageBuilder\Parameter\ParameterProvider" service instead

 - class: `Symplify\PHPStanRules\Rules\NoScalarAndArrayConstructorParameterRule`